Benadryl for Dogs: Dosage, Safety, and Uses

 Symptoms of allergic reactions that can be treated with Benadryl include hives, swelling, and itching.
 Severe reactions, like anaphylaxis, can be life-threatening and should be treated by a veterinarian (who may give an injection of diphenhydramine along with other emergency injections).

-Vet-approved for home use, Benadryl is a regular go-to treatment.
+Many veterinarians approve Benadryl for home use as a regular go-to treatment.
 It may be suitable for:

 How does Benadryl work for motion sickness or anxiety?